-As with any type of item for IMVU, a pet is 'tagged' or 'linked' to a bone or bones in the underlying skeleton of the avatar; it's this that partly determines where the pet appears and how behaves in relation to the avatar and avatar actions.
-In other words, if the root of a pet is at it's feet (a bird for example), the same pet could be 'linked' to any given bone in the avatar and thus appear relative to the link bone - wrist, shoulder or toe areas.
+As with any type of item for IMVU, a pet is 'tagged' or 'linked' to a bone or bones of the avatars underlying skeleton, which largely determines where the pet appears to be rooted and how behaves in relation to the avatar and avatar actions.
+In other words, if the root of a pet is at its feet (a bird for example), the same pet could be 'linked' to any given bone in the avatar and thus appear relative to the link bone - wrist, shoulder or toe (parrot on the foot!).

-When building the pet think about where it's going to be positioned, usually a 'flying' pet will be at shoulder height as it's being made in Blender 3D, a floor pet is built close to or on the floor.
-Once the mesh is made the Armature needs to be created and as above needs to be positioned relative to the final outcome in the chat client.
+When building the pet thought should be made about its position; a 'flying' pet to be placed at shoulder height should be built in-situ at the avatars shoulder in Blender; a 'ground-based' pet close to or on the floor and so on.
+Once the mesh is made the Armature needs to be created and as required of the mesh, needs to be positioned relative to the final outcome in the chat client.

-If the pet is to 'fly' it's best to create and position the 'root' bone of the pet approximate to either/or;
+If the pet is to 'fly' then and be affected by avatar actions (pet moves with the avatar), it's best to create and position its 'root' bone relative to;

-If the pet is to not to be effected by avatar movements, then the root bone needs to be placed at the base of the avatar;
+If the pet is to not to be effected by avatar movement its root bone needs to be placed at the base of the avatar, at;

 This is distinct from the section above about bone positions as this is related to what the pet does rather than where it does it.
 What this means is that there are two types of 'movement' achievable with pets;

-Although both do require an 'action' (animation) be present before exporting anything from Blender to CAL3D for use in IMVU, the latter is a little more involved as it means creating 'extended' animation's that progress along the timeline for several seconds or minutes depending on the desired results; the only difference between an animated item and anything else is simply related to using more keyframes and more time to carry out a movement or motion.
+Although both do require an 'action' (animation) be present before export from Blender to IMVU (CAL3D), the latter is a little more involved as it means creating extended animations that progress along the timeline for several seconds or minutes depending on the desired effect - the only difference between an animated item and everything else is simply related to using more keyframes and more time to carry out a movement or motion.

 So, create actions as normal but extend their length and the complexity of movement of bones in the armatures associated with an object.